-"If you want to sing, I would love to hear you," he returned.
+"If you want to sing, I would love to hear you."

 I peered up and thought his mouth was open, but I couldn't quite tell if he was smiling.
 His voice sounded funny when he repeated, "Everyone in the pub?"

 I didn't want to brag, but I felt Remus should know how he had inspired.
 "Everyone.
 There was even a moment of silence when I finished."
-After a minute, I said, "Kind of like that one, except followed by clapping."
-I tucked the poem back into my bra and said in response to the strangled noise he made, "I don't need it, really I don't.
+After a minute, I said, "Kind of like yours, except followed by clapping."
+I tucked the poem back into my bra and said in response to the strangled noise he made, "I don't need it.
+Really, I don't.
 I know the poem by heart!"

 "Serenade away, fair maiden."

 "Are you all right?" asked Remus, kneeling beside me.
-He must have run down the stairs.
+He must've Apparated.
 I loved the way he was so concerned.
 I loved him so much I started crying.
 He smoothed my mini skirt down and ran his hands over my legs.
 "Did you hurt yourself?
 Are you in pain?"

 "No, it feels good," I said, smiling to see him smile.
 Remus had a beautiful smile.
 It lit up his face like a sunrise, or a sunset, or something else shiny and wonderful.